kyledrake/sinatra-synchrony/README.markdown

 * This is fairly alpha.
 Please test before deploying to production.
 * Provide better method for patching Rack::Test that's less fragile to version changes.
 This is a big priority and I intend to improve this.
 Pull requests here welcome!
 * Research way to run tests with Rack::FiberPool enabled.
+* There is work underway to make this a Rack middleware, and integrate that middleware with this plugin.
+That way, many other frameworks can take advantage of this.
+There is also work exploratory work to provide support for non-EventMachine Reactor pattern implementations with this approach, but it's beyond the scope of this extension.

 Author
 ---